ChausseBenjamin/songlinkr/README.md

 If you would like to contribute to this project, feel free to fork it and submit a patch via `git-send-email`.
 If you use github, you can also submit a pull request.

+## Roadmap

+- [ ] Use the songlink API instead of utilising http calls
+- [ ] Find a way to differentiate youtube music videos from regular videos
+- [ ] Make the bot more configurable/modular.
+  - [ ] Message prompt
+  - [ ] Limit response to specific users

 [1]:https://song.link
 [2]:https://tidal.com